 If you are dissatisfied with the response at Stage One, complainants should respond within 20 working days of the response and the complaint will be moved onto Stage Two.
-The Director of the Department that the complaint is linked to will look into the concerns and will aim to reply within 20 working days.
+The Head of Service or Director of the Department that the complaint is linked to will look into the concerns and will aim to reply within 20 working days.